rachelPark1/asl-alphabets/README.md

 # ASL Alphabets
-This is a flashcard app that implements space repetition and allows users to memorize American Sign Language alphabets more easily.
+This is a flashcard app that implements spaced repetition and allows users to memorize American Sign Language alphabets more easily.